newvicx/piwebasync/docs/Advanced Usage.md

 So this covers our first two requirements...

 > - Opens a websocket connection to a channel endpoint
+>
 > - Continuously receives data from the channel, extracts the required information and passes the message to a message broker

 There are some problems though.
 What happens if we experience a network interruption or protocol error?
 Well first, `receive_task` will continue to get messages from the channel so long as messages are buffered.
-But, once the buffer is exhausted, it will raise a `ChannelClosedError` as a result network error and the service will crash.
+But, once the buffer is exhausted, it will raise a `ChannelClosedError` as a result of thenetwork error and the service will crash.
 Our requirements say the service should...

 > - Be robust (i.e. resistant to network hiccups)